YizYah/neo-forgery/README.md

       'records': [{ ... } ... ]
     }
     ```
-3. Currently, you must manually replace any integers stored as `{ low: <value>, high: 0 }` as `<value>`.
-For instance, `{ low: 1994, high: 0 }` must be replaced with `1994`.
-We are planning on removing this step shortly.
-4. Create an array of `QuerySpec` and insert your query string, params, and output.
+3. Create an array of `QuerySpec` and insert your query string, params, and output.
 Here's an example in TypeScript using the [sample movies database](https://neo4j.com/developer/example-project/#_existing_language_driver_examples).

     ```
     import {QuerySpec, mockSessionFromQuerySet} from 'neo-forgery'